 This appears to be plainly taught by Christ, when he spoke of the ability of God to save the rich.
 He asserts that their salvation is more difficult "than for a camel to go through the eye of a needle."
-And when the disciples expressed their astonishment, he replied, that "with God all things are possible."
+And when the disciples expressed their astonishment, He replied, that "with God all things are possible."
 Now this seems to be a case in point.
 To sanctify the rich is the only difficulty in the way of their salvation.
-And ability in this respect.

-Christ has asserted, that God is able not only to sanctify them, but that "all things are possible with him," that is, that there is no limit to his remark:
+And Christ has asserted, that God is able not only to sanctify them, but that "all things are possible with Him," that is, that there is no limit to his ability in this respect.

-Eph. iii.
-20, proves the same point.
+Eph.
+3:20, proves the same point.
 Here the Apostle asserts that God is able to do "abundantly above all that we ask and above all that we think," exceeding abundantly, &c.
-Now we can both whick of and ask for the blessing of entire, and permanent, and instantaneous sanctification, and if this passage of scripture is true, God is able to grant it.
+Now we can both think of and ask for the blessing of entire, and permanent, and instantaneous sanctification, and if this passage of scripture is true, God is able to grant it.

 That God is able not only to produce present but also to confirm us in a state of perpetual sanctification, is plain from many other passages of scripture.
-Jude 24: "Now unto him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy."
-Upon this passage I of his glory.
+Jude 24: "Now unto Him that is able to keep you from falling, and to present you faultless before the presence of his glory with exceeding joy."
+Upon this passage I remark;

-(1.)
-Here it is asserted, that God is able to keep us from falling.

-(2.)
-To present us faultless before the presence

-(3.)
-To keep us and to present us faultless, is to preserve us in a state of permanent sanctification.
+- (1.)
+Here it is asserted, that God is able to keep us from falling. - (2.)
+To present us faultless before the presence of his glory. - (3.)
+To keep us and present us faultless, is to preserve us in a state of permanent sanctification.
 And this it is declared he is able to do.

 To this it has been objected that moral government implies the power to resist every degree of motive.
 This I most fully admit.
-But it is one thing to have the power thus to resist, and quite another to use that power.
-God certainly knew when he created moral agents to what extent, under their circumstances, they would actually sible o his the lantwe ly to can tire, ion, od is sent tual ages that sent lory e I of ne ite ew ly exercise their power of resistance, and therefore whether he could sanctify and save them or not.
+But it is one thing to have the power thus to resist, and quite another thing to use that power.
+God certainly knew when he created moral agents to what extent, under their circumstances, they would actually exercise their powers of resistance, and therefore whether he could sanctify and save them or not.
 As a matter of fact, he has overcome the voluntary resistance of all who are converted.
-And if he has broken down their ennity, and so far subdued them, is it incredible that he should not be able wholly to sanctify them, and preserve them blameless?
+And if he has broken down their enmity, and so far subdued them, is it incredible that he should be able wholly to sanctify them, and preserve them blameless?